Select Page

 Lakeside view of Tierra Patagonia.
 Photo credit David R. Beebe.

-Our adventure’s luxe base camp was at the five star Tierra Patagonia which is the very manifestation of “organic elegance”.
-Designed by Chilean architect Cazu Zegers, it is built of smooth and rough hewn Lenga wood and glass.
-The hotel curves and flows with the wind along the top of a small hill that overlooks Lake Sarmiento and the world-famous Towers of the Paine massif, those craggy mountain peaks that give the park its name.
+Our adventure’s luxe base camp was at the five-star Tierra Patagonia which is the very manifestation of “organic elegance”.
+Designed by Chilean architect Cazu Zegers, it is built of smooth and rough-hewn Lenga wood and glass.
+The hotel curves and flows with the wind along the top of a small hill that overlooks Lake Sarmiento and the world-famous Towers of the Paine massif, those craggy mountain peaks give the park its name.
 Every room, from the 3 standard to the 34 superior (10 of which can be interconnected to create family apartments) and the 3 loft suites, have the same magnificent view through their large picture window.
 This view continues through the expansive common seating area, library, bar and open dining room.

 Superior room with its view of Lake Sarmiento and the world famous Towers.
 Photo credit David R. Beebe.